DDMAL/cantus/README.md

 Make a copy of `.env.sample` and name it `.env`.
 You must make two modifications to this file before the docker containers will build.
 Both `POSTGRES_PASSWORD` and `RABBIT_PASSWORD` should be uncommented and set with secure passwords.

-Before launching the site, ensure that the `DEVELOPMENT` variable is set correctly.
-For development, it should be set to `True`; for deployment, it should be `False`.
-This variable configures the application's debug settings.
-Deploying the website with `DEVELOPMENT=True` would leak debugging information on a live server and use Django's development server rather than gunicorn and must be avoided.
+Before launching the site, ensure that the `DEVELOPMENT` and `DJANGO_SETTINGS_MODULE` variables are set correctly.
+For development, `DEVELOPMENT` should be set to `True`; for deployment, it should be `False`.
+Deploying the website with `DEVELOPMENT=True` would leak debugging information on a live server and use Django's development server rather than gunicorn and must be avoided. `DJANGO_SETTINGS_MODULE` defaults to `cantusdata.settings`, which has the `DEBUG` setting set to `False` and does not include various debugging settings.
+To take advantage of those debugging applications, like `django_debug_toolbar`, uncomment `DJANGO_SETTINGS_MODULE` in the `.env` file and set to `

 #### Handling `postgres` authentication issues